lightly-ai/lightly/docs/source/docker/advanced/active_learning.rst

 --------------------------

 You can create embeddings using your own model.
-Just make sure the resulting `embeddings.csv` file matches the format of the one from :ref:`ref-cli-embeddings-lightly`.
+Just make sure the resulting `embeddings.csv` file matches the required format:
+:ref:`ref-cli-embeddings-lightly`.

 Alternatively, you can run the docker as usual and as described in the